TradingBalthazar/hyperliquid-smma10-bot/README.md

 6. Ensures minimum order value is $10 to prevent order failures
 7. Improved reduce-only logic to only close positions when slope changes
 8. Added position management for low margin situations (without closing positions)

+### 2. ALMA Slope Strategy (v1)

+This strategy:
+1. Uses the Arnaud Legoux Moving Average (ALMA)
+2. Places aggressive buy orders when ALMA slope turns positive
+3. Places aggressive sell orders when ALMA slope turns negative
+4. Uses reduce-only orders to close 100% of existing positions when slope is opposite to position
+5. Uses limit orders with pricing set for immediate execution
+6. Ensures minimum order value is $10 to prevent order failures
+7. Improved reduce-only logic to close positions when slope is opposite to position
+8. Added position management for low margin situations (without closing positions)

+#### About ALMA

+The Arnaud Legoux Moving Average (ALMA) is a technical indicator designed by Arnaud Legoux and Dimitris Kouzis-Loukas in 2009.
+It uses a Gaussian distribution function to calculate a weighted average of an asset's price, reducing lag and noise compared to traditional moving averages.

+Key parameters:
+- Window Size: Default 9 periods
+- Offset: Default 0.85 (controls the Gaussian peak position)
+- Sigma: Default 6 (controls the Gaussian curve width)

+ALMA provides a smoother curve with reduced lag compared to traditional moving averages like SMA, EMA, and SMMA.

 ## Deployment on Railway